-Asian markets mixed ahead of Trump's inauguration
+Global shares steady ahead of Trump's inauguration

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

-CHINA’S GDP: Shares in Shanghai and Shenzhen rose after the government said the economy grew at a 6.8 percent annual rate in the last quarter.
+CHINA’S GDP: Shares in Shanghai and Shenzhen rose after the government said the economy grew at a 6.8 percent annual rate in the last quarter, helped by property investment and government spending.
 Full year growth was 6.7 percent, the weakest in three decades as a potential trade battle with Trump looms.
+On a quarterly basis, growth has been decelerating.

-ENERGY: Benchmark U.S. crude gained 16 cents to $52.28 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained 29 cents to $52.40 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 23 cents Thursday to close at $52.12.
-Brent crude, used to price international oils, rose 24 cents to $54.40 in London.
-It added 24 cents the previous session to $54.16.
+Brent crude, used to price international oils, rose 25 cents to $54.41 in London.
+It added 24 cents in the previous session to $54.16.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.